-With all the data generated, the computer program calculates the adjuster’s performance.
-The computer program can be set to select only indemnity claims or it can include all claims.
-The computer identifies all claims reported within the reporting month (normally a calendar month, but data can also be compiled on any 30 day period).
-For example: The computer identifies all indemnity claims assigned to Adjuster Jones during July, it reviews all data for the claims that had initial employee contact within 24 hour, and calculates the percentage of claims where the employee was contacted within 24 hours of the initial report of the claim.
+With all the data generated, the software calculates the adjuster’s performance.
+The software can be set to select only indemnity claims, or it can include all claims.
+The software identifies all claims reported within the reporting month (normally a calendar month, but data can also be compiled on any 30-day period).
+For example: The software identifies all indemnity claims assigned to Adjuster Jones during July, it reviews all data for the claims that had initial employee contact within 24 hour, and calculates the percentage of claims where the employee was contacted within 24 hours of the initial report of the claim.

-The computer program completes the calculation for each of the performance measurements and diagnostic indicators and assigns a numerical percentage score to each category.
-The computer combines all the categories into a numerical score for each adjuster to provide the TPA management a quality score for each adjuster.
+The software completes the calculation for each performance measurement and diagnostic indicator and assigns a numerical percentage score to each category.
+The software combines all the categories into a numerical score for each adjuster to provide the TPA management a quality score for each adjuster.

 Claim Quality Scores are Invaluable Tool for TPA